Best Ohio Minimum Wage Attorney Answer: What is Ohio’s minimum wage? Did Ohio

 under the Federal Fair Labor Standards Act or Ohio Fair Labor Standards Act.

-The wage and hour lawyers at The Spitz Law Firm will provide
+The wage and hour lawyers at Spitz, The Employee’s Law Firm will provide

 you with the best options for your wage and hour pay dispute situation.
 If you